-The UK government will provide free sanitary products in English secondary schools and colleges.
+The UK government provides free sanitary products in secondary schools and colleges.

-The English government has promised tangible action on Period Poverty by this September, after fantastic campaigning by schoolgirls, activists and MPs, supported by research and reports from school heads that they are seeing girls miss school days because they are unable to access adequate period care.
+The English government taken tangible action on Period Poverty after fantastic campaigning by schoolgirls, activists and MPs, supported by research and reports from school heads that they are seeing girls miss school days because they are unable to access adequate period care.

 A 2017 survey of 1,000 English girls and women aged 14 to 21 by charity Plan International revealed that:

 - one in 10 had been unable to afford sanitary products

 - 12% had improvised protection because of the prohibitive cost of period products

 - 49% had missed school due to their period.
 Another survey found 51 per cent of respondents had suffered from the problem, or knew someone who had.
 More than two-thirds had been forced to use makeshift menstrual protection at some point.

 The scheme to make free sanitary products available in secondary schools and Universities followed a pledge by the NHS to make tampons and sanitary pads available to patients after pressure from Doctors.